Doctor Pedro P. Peña

 Doctor Pedro P. Peña is a village at the Argentina–Paraguay border, in the Boquerón department of Paraguay.
 It used to be the capital of Boquerón until 1992, when Filadelfia became capital.

 At around 2006, the Pilcomayo River changed its path and destroyed most of Dr. Pedro P. Peña.
-After the incident the village was abandoned.
+The village was abandoned after the incident.
 The mission P. P. Peña moved approx. 8 km north.